Energy modeling services:

 |

 Fiberglass-insulated houses are more challenging to air-seal than houses done with spray foam.
+Generally, it is not possible to perform a preliminary blower door test on fiberglass-insulated houses.
 If your construction staff has not built a house according to modern energy codes, extra attention will be needed to ensure project success.
 Many new houses are insulated with spray foam, which makes the air-sealing process much simpler.

 Other alternatives to fiberglass are encouraged:

-- Dense-pack blown-in cellulose is quite useful for filling voids.
+- Dense-pack blown-in cellulose is quite useful for filling spaces around pipes.

-- Spray polyurethane foam (SPF), although more expensive, provides air sealing as well as well as a higher R-value per inch (in the case of closed-cell foam).
+- Spray polyurethane foam (SPF), although more expensive, provides air sealing as well as a higher R-value per inch (in the case of closed-cell foam).

-- Adding extra foam board insulation with taped joints under exterior siding can boost the performance of the house as well minimize or eliminate the thermal bridging that occurs with a typical stud wall.
+- Installing foam board insulation with taped joints under exterior siding can boost the performance of the house as well minimize or eliminate the thermal bridging that occurs with a typical stud wall.

 Blower door testing for building shell air-tightness

-A blower door is used during the final inspection to measure shell leakage, although we like to do a preliminary test done prior to insulation and drywall to make sure the project is on track.
+A blower door is used during the final inspection to measure shell leakage (although if possible we like to do a preliminary test done prior to insulation and drywall to make sure the project is on track).
 Code requirements in NYS mandate that shell leakage must not exceed 3 air changes per house at 50 pascals of pressure (3 ACH50), which is roughly equivalent to 0.21 natural air changes per hour.
 3 ACH 50 means that if the blower door runs for an hour, 3 times the volume of air that would fit into the entire house would pass through the fan.

 Proper HVAC duct sealing has historically been an afterthought at best by many HVAC installers, but this practice (or lack of practice) can result in significant sustained energy losses as well as pressure imbalances in the building.
 Duct sealing and testing is required by NYS building code.
 What was considered standard practice in the past no longer passes muster.
 Sealing for ducts in unconditioned spaces must be done with mastic or UL-181 mastic tape and testing must result in state-code-required leakage-to-outside of no more than 4 CFM (cubic feet per minute) per 100 square feet of conditioned floor area.
-HVAC subs should be made aware of these requirements to avoid project delays and extra costs.
+HVAC subcontractors agree to these requirements in their scope of work to avoid project delays and extra costs.
 HVAC installers will find the some towns in long island are now requiring certtificates for duct leakage testing on retrofit work for existing houses.
-For new construction, many headaches can be avoided by designing the house so that all ducts are within conditioned space and therefore not subject to duct leakage testing.
+For new construction, many headaches can be avoided by designing the house so that all ducts are within conditioned space (insulation in rafters instead of top ceiling, finished basement) and therefore not subject to duct leakage testing.